kbriney/SupplementaryData/README.md

 Date: 2022-01

-Dataset downloaded: 2022-01-06 by Tom Morrell, @tmorrell
+Dataset downloaded: 2022-05-11 by Tom Morrell, @tmorrell (For reference, there were 97859 eprint records in CaltechAUTHORS when the data was downloaded)

 ## Research Questions